SausageTaste/Little-Ruler/README.md

 ### Windows

 * Build `{repo_root}/engine/LittleRulerWindows/CMakeLists.txt` with CMake.
-* I only tested on Visual Studio 2019 compiler.
+* I only tested on Visual Studio 2019 and mingw-w64 8.1.0.
 * I don't know why but you need to do `Build Solution (F7)` several times or see error message saying "zlibstatic is not found".

 <br>